Ayush Mhatre

-Ayush Mhatre (born 16 July 2007) is an Indian first-class cricketer who plays for Mumbai and the Chennai Super Kings in the Indian Premier League (IPL).
+Ayush Mhatre (born 16 July 2007) is an Indian cricketer who plays for Mumbai in domestic cricket and Chennai Super Kings in the Indian Premier League as a right-handed top order batter.

 Early life

-Ayush Mhatre was born in a Marathi speaking family on 16 July 2007, he hails from Nallasopara, a locality within Mumbai Suburban Area near Virar, Maharashtra.
-He took to the game when he was six, but it was at 15 that he transitioned to thinking about professional cricket.
-To chase his dreams, he travelled nearly 80 kilometers one way by train from Virar to Churchgate (next to Wankhede Stadium) to access the game.
+Mhatre was born in a Marathi-speaking family on 16 July 2007.
+He hails from Nallasopara, a locality near Virar in Maharashtra.
+He took to the game when he was six, but it was at fifteen that he transitioned to professional cricket.
+In his early days, he used to travel 46 kms one way by train everyday from Virar to Churchgate (next to Wankhede Stadium) for his practice sessions.

-Mhatre suffered from depression when he didn't get selected in Top-30 NCA players because he had failed to perform in inter-camp games hosted to find young promising U19 talents, he worked hard along with his coach Dinesh Lad and got an opportunity in the Kanga Cricket League hosted by Mumbai Cricket Association representing Sai Nath Sports Club, on his debut he hit 51 but was left disappointed as he missed out on triple figure score, his impressive performance in the league got him selected for Mumbai squad in 2024-25 Irani Cup and then became a mainstay for the Mumbai cricket team.
+Youth career

+Mhatre was part of the 2024 Indian U19 team and captained the 2025 squad, with the team finishing runners-up in the U19 Asia Cup in both editions.
+Under his captaincy, the Indian U19 team toured England, winning the Youth ODI series 3–2.
+The team later toured Australia, where they won the Youth ODI series 3–0 and secured a 2–0 win in the Youth Test series.

+Mhatre was appointed captain of the India squad for the 2026 U19 World Cup, where he led the team to a record-extending sixth title.
+He finished the tournament with a total of 214 runs across 7 matches, which included crucial half-centuries in the semi-final against Afghanistan and the final against England.

 Domestic career

-2024

-An opening batter, Mhatre made his first-class debut aged 17 for Mumbai in the 2024-25 Irani Cup.
-A few weeks later he scored his maiden first-class century, with 176 for Mumbai against Maharashtra in the 2024–25 Ranji Trophy.

-Mhatre became the youngest player to score 150+ runs in men’s List A cricket, surpassing the previous record set by Yashasvi Jaiswal.
+Mhatre made his first-class debut aged 17 for Mumbai in the 2024-25 Irani Cup.
+A few weeks later he scored his maiden first-class century (176) for Mumbai against Maharashtra in the 2024–25 Ranji Trophy.
+He became the then youngest player to score 150+ runs in men's List A cricket, surpassing the previous record set by Yashasvi Jaiswal.